How to Detox Your Liver Naturally

 - Basic Red 51 is an oxidative and semi-permanent hair dye.
 (34)

-The Hidden Danger of Pharmaceuticals
+The Hidden Danger of Pharmaceuticals To Liver Health

 Many substances including medicinal drugs commonly thought to be safe are bombarding the Liver with the extra workload, acidity, inflammation, and tissue damage.
 For example, thousands of people around the world think nothing of taking painkillers on a regular basis yet acetaminophen (paracetamol) toxicity is common.
 It is so dangerous it can completely destroy Liver function if taken only slightly above the dose stated on the label.
-Known by various names in different countries this is paracetamol, Tylenol, and other over-the-counter cold and flu, fever, and pain remedies.
-Experience shows that even when prescribed appropriately at the usual therapeutic dosage, paracetamol can be toxic to the Liver (hepatotoxic).
-(7)
+Known by various names in different countries this is paracetamol, (7)

 In fact Mortality rates from Paracetamol-induced liver failure have been approximated at 0.4% in overdose patients, translating to 300 deaths annually in the United States.
 Although toxic ingestions causing hepatic failure are usually in excess of 150 mg/kg, an increasing number of reports have arisen to suggest that lower doses of APAP may confer acute liver injury and liver failure.
 A so-called “therapeutic misadventure” phenomenon, as coined by Zimmerman et al., is becoming increasingly acknowledged, as some patients have presented with acute liver failure despite consumption of “safe” doses of Paracetamol.